ThrowTheSwitch/Ceedling/plugins/report_tests_log_factory/README.md

 Ceedling automatically gathers all the relevant durations.
 In fact, Ceedling itself performs the needed timing and arithmetric in all cases, except one.
 Individual test case exection time tracking is specifically a [Unity] feature (see its documentation for more details).
 If enabled and if your platform supports the time mechanism Unity relies on, Ceedling will automatically collect test case time values and make them available to reports.

 To enable test case duration measurements, they must be enabled as a Unity compilation option.
-Add `UNITY_INCLUDE_EXEC_TIME` to Unity's compilation symbols in your Ceedling project file (below).
+Add `UNITY_INCLUDE_EXEC_TIME` to Unity's compilation symbols (`:unity` ↳ `:defines`) in your Ceedling project file (below).
 This plugin and the core of Ceedling take care of the rest.
+Unity test case durations in reports default to 0 if this Unity compilation option is not configured.

 ```yaml
 :unity: